MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

 - <a name="targetWiql">**Target Query:**</a> Enter a valid work item query ([WIQL syntax](https://docs.microsoft.com/en-us/vsts/boards/queries/wiql-syntax?view=vsts)) to select the linked work items.
 You may enter a full query or just the *WHERE* clause of the query as shown in the screenshot.
 The task will only use the *WHERE* clause and ignore any *SELECT*, *ORDER BY*, or *ASOF* clauses.
 This option is only visible if linking is enabled and *Link Target* is set to `Query`.

   **YAML: targetWiql** - (Required) Default is empty.
 Required if **linkTarget** is set to *wiql*.

+- <a name="limitWorkItemLinksToSameProject">**Prevent Links to Other Projects:**</a> Check this option to prevent creating links to work items in a different project than the one the new work item was created in.

+  **YAML: limitWorkItemLinksToSameProject** - (Optional) Default is *false*.

 - <a name="linkPR">**Link to Pull Request:**</a> Check this option to enable linking the WorkItem with the Pull Request.
 This option will be ignored if it is not a Pull Request validation.